nikvid03/nikvid03/README.md

 ## 🚀 About Me

-I'm a Final year Computer Science student at IIIT Vadodara passionate about software development and artificial intelligence.
+I'm a graduate Computer Science Engineer from IIIT Vadodara passionate about software development and artificial intelligence.
 My journey in tech spans from building full-stack web applications to implementing complex machine learning models.

 I enjoy solving challenging problems and constantly expanding my skill set in both software engineering and data science domains.